s-expresso/clojobuf/README.md

              [:msg1s {:optional true} [:vector [:ref :my.pb.ns/Msg]]]]}]
 ```

+Note:
-You can also use `clojobuf.core/->malli-registry` to convert above plain map into a malli registry.
+* You can also use `clojobuf.core/->malli-registry` to convert above plain map into a malli registry.
 See [src/clojobuf/example/ex2.cljc](https://github.com/s-expresso/clojobuf/blob/main/src/clojobuf/example/ex2.cljc) for a working example.

 ## clojobuf.nodejs/protoc
 `clojobuf.nodejs/protoc` uses NodeJS file system module but otherwise works exactly that same way as `clojobuf.core/protoc`.
 It is placed in a separate namespace to provide flexibility to require it separately, as file access isn't available to browser runtime.